+Suburban building line

-vii Building line: "The building line is created by the primary front face of buildings along a street and is a key element of design codes.
-New development should follow the established building line where it exists.
+a key element of design codes.
+New developments should follow the established building line where it exists.
 Where there is no building line (for example on the periphery of a town centre or a development site), codes should set one.
 Coding for building lines can include:

-- Variation: The extent to which buildings can be set forward or back from the line. - Projections: Allowance for elements such as balconies. - Compliance: The percentage of the building line that should be occupied by development. - Set-Back: The distance that buildings are set back from the pavement." - 2.5.2 Thus, the National Planning Framework (NPPF) Policy Guidance is available in the National Model Design Code & Guidance published by the Department for Levelling Up Communities and Housing (DLUCH) in January 2021 and updated in June 2021 and thus is relevant guidance for this proposal and gives a fundamental reason for a refusal.

-3 Shirley Local Centre Assessment
+- Variation: The extent to which buildings can be set forward or back from the line. - Projections: Allowance for elements such as balconies. - Compliance: The percentage of the building line that should be occupied by development. - Set-Back: The distance that buildings are set back from the pavement." - 2.2 Croydon Local Plan (2018) & Revised Draft Croydon Local Plan. - 2.2.1 The current adopted Croydon Local Plan has no guidance on the appropriate Building Line Set-Back.
+Similarly, the Revised Croydon Local Plan has no guidance on the appropriate Set-Back or Building Line of proposed developments. - 2.3 London Plan - 2.3.1 There is no mention of Set-Back or Building Line requirement in the London Plan (March 2021). - 2.4 National Planning Policy Framework (NPPF) - 2.4.1 The NPPF also has no guidance on the appropriate Set-back or Building lines of development proposals.
+However, NPPF para 128 &129 references out to the National Model Design Codes & Guidance. - 2.5 National Model Design Codes & Guidance. - 2.4.1 Thus, the National Planning Framework (NPPF) Policy Guidance is the only available guidance on Building Line and Set Back as published by the Department for Levelling Up Communities and Housing (DLUCH) in January 2021 and updated in June 2021.
+Thus, this National Guidance is recent and relevant guidance for this proposal and gives a fundamental reason for a refusal. - 3 Shirley Local Centre Assessment - 3.1 Croydon Local Plan (2018) - 3.1.1 Policy DM10.11 States:

-- 3.1 Croydon Local Plan (2018) - 3.1.1 DM10.11 In the locations described in Table 6.3 and shown on the Policies Map as areas of focussed intensification, new development may be significantly larger than existing and should; - Be up to double the predominant height of buildings in the area - b.
+DM10.11 In the locations described in Table 6.3 and shown on the Policies Map as areas of focussed intensification, new development may be significantly larger than existing and should;

+- a.
+Be up to double the predominant height of buildings in the area - b.
 Take the form of character types "Medium-rise block with associated grounds", "Large buildings with spacing", or "Large buildings with Continuous frontage line" - c.
 Assume a suburban character with spaces between buildings. - 3.1.2 Developments in focussed intensification areas should contribute to an increase in density and a gradual change in character.
-They will be expected to enhance and sensitively respond to existing character by being of high quality and respectful of the existing place in which they would be placed. - 3.1.3 It is unclear how the "Focussed Intensification" Policy could be applied as the policy is unspecified and undefined and does NOT take account of whether an increase in 'intensification' of residential density would be supported by the available infrastructure.
+They will be expected to enhance and sensitively respond to existing character by being of high quality and respectful of the existing place in which they would be placed. - 3.1.3 However, it is unclear how the "Focussed Intensification" Policy could be applied as the policy is unspecified and undefined and does NOT take account of whether an increase in 'intensification' of residential density would be supported by the available infrastructure.